 11 THE BOOK OF CONSTELLATIONS 2002 - Robin Kerrod

-Kerrod presents constellations known to ancient Greeks.
+Kerrod presents constellations known to the ancient Greeks.
 They looked at the stars with their imaginations.
-They imagined gods and goddesses, heroes and animals involved in racy stories.
+They imagined heroes and animals, gods and goddesses involved in racy stories.
 Astronomy and mythology were the same.
-Of the 48 constellations listed by Ptolemy in his Almagest (The Greatest), a few actually look like what they are supposed to be.
+Of the 48 constellations listed by Ptolemy in the Almagest (the Greatest), a few actually look like what they are supposed to be.
 Leo resembles a crouching lion, and it is believed that it inspired the Sphinx.
 The Sickle is the lion's head with Regulus as its heart.
 In Greek mythology, Hercules strangled the Nemean Lion and made a cloak from its skin.
-Cygnus the swan was thought to be Zeus lusting after Leda.
+Cygnus the swan was said to be Zeus going after Leda.
 First magnitude Deneb is the swan's tail with Vega, Altair & Deneb forming the Summer Triangle.
 Kerrod says the Greeks were far enough south to see the Southern Cross.
 Crux is the smallest but brightest of the constellations and points to the celestial south pole.
 Acrux and Bcrux are first magnitude.

 12 THE LITTLE BOOK OF STARS 2000 - James Kaler